Resource created by M&S Company Archive.

 - Do you know when decimalisation took place?

-- Look at the image of the black and white window display (what is known as visual merchandising now).
+- In the Resources section look at the image of the black and white window display (what is known as visual merchandising now).
 Can you see any prices on the displays?
 What do you notice about them?

 - Debate the pros and cons of ' shopping as a leisure activity'.
 Think about the benefits of shopping e.g. the value to the economy, individual and community, and also about the negative aspects e.g. highlights inequality, can be addictive, can lead to over consumption and waste.